 (3) Has achieved the passing score, as established by an independent testing service, on a written, validated examination based solely on the laws of Delaware governing the profession of funeral services.
-In conjunction with the independent testing service, said examination shall be administered by the Division of Professional Regulation, which shall have sole authority to contract for the validated examination.
+In conjunction with the independent testing service, said examination shall be administered by the Division, which shall have sole authority to contract for the validated examination.

 (4) Has satisfactorily completed an internship in this state of 1 year’s duration, under the auspices of a licensed Delaware funeral director.
 An applicant is responsible for arranging the internship.
 If, after contacting 20 firms, the applicant is unable to obtain an internship within 6 months, the applicant shall so stipulate in an affidavit presented to the Board.
 The Board shall determine whether the applicant has pursued a position as intern to the applicant’s fullest capability.
 The Board shall have 6 months from the date it receives the affidavit to place the applicant in an internship.
 If no position has been made available, the applicant shall be issued a license upon satisfaction of all other requirements for licensure.

-(5) Shall not have been the recipient of any administrative penalties regarding the applicant’s practice of funeral services, including but not limited to fines, formal reprimands, license suspensions or revocation (except for license revocations for nonpayment of license renewal fees), probationary limitations and/or has not entered into any “consent agreements” which contain conditions placed by a Board on the applicant’s professional conduct and practice, including any voluntary surrender of a license.
+(5) Shall not have been the recipient of any administrative penalties regarding the applicant’s practice of funeral services, including fines, formal reprimands, license suspensions or revocation other than for nonpayment of license renewal fees, and probationary limitations; and shall not have entered into any “consent agreements” which contain conditions placed by a board on the applicant’s professional conduct and practice, including any voluntary surrender of a license.
 The Board may determine, after a hearing, whether such administrative penalty is grounds to deny licensure.

-(6) Shall not have any impairment related to drugs, alcohol or a finding of mental incompetence by a physician that would limit the applicant’s ability to undertake the practice of funeral services in a manner consistent with the safety of the public.
+(6) Shall not have any impairment related to drugs or alcohol or a finding of mental incompetence by a physician that would limit the applicant’s ability to undertake the practice of funeral services in a manner consistent with the safety of the public.

 (7) Shall not have a criminal conviction record, nor pending criminal charge relating to an offense, the circumstances of which substantially relate to the practice of funeral services.
 Applicants who have criminal conviction records or pending criminal charges shall require appropriate authorities to provide information about the record or charge directly to the Board in sufficient specificity to enable the Board to make a determination whether the record or charge is substantially related to the practice of funeral services.
-However, after a hearing or review of documentation demonstrating that the applicant meets the specified criteria for a waiver, the Board, by an affirmative vote of a majority of the quorum, may waive this paragraph (a)(7), if it finds all of the following:
+After a hearing at which is it determined, or a review of documentation demonstrating, that the applicant meets the specified criteria for a waiver, the Board, by an affirmative vote of a majority of the quorum, may waive this paragraph (a)(7), if it finds all of the following:

 c.
 The applicant is capable of practicing funeral services in a competent and professional manner.

-(8) Shall provide such information as may be required on an application form designed and furnished by the Board and approved by the Division of Professional Regulation.
-No application form shall require a picture of the applicant, except where required for verification of identity for testing purposes, require information relating to citizenship, place of birth or length of state residence or require personal references.
+(8) Has provided such information as may be required on an application form designed and furnished by the Board and approved by the Division.
+No application form shall require a picture of the applicant, except where required for verification of identity for testing purposes; information relating to citizenship, place of birth, or length of state residence; or personal references.
 The applicant shall not be required to submit a police report as a condition of application for licensure or internship.

 (b) Where the Board has found to its satisfaction that an application has been intentionally fraudulent, or that false information has been intentionally supplied, it shall report its findings to the Attorney General for further action.

-(c) Where the application of a person has been refused or rejected and such applicant feels that the Board has acted without justification, has imposed higher or different standards for that person than for other applicants or licensees, or has in some other manner contributed to or caused the failure of such application, the applicant may appeal to the Superior Court.
+(c) Where the application of a person has been refused or rejected and such applicant feels that the Board has acted without justification, imposed higher or different standards for that person than for other applicants or licensees, or, in some other manner, contributed to or caused the failure of such application, the applicant may appeal to the Superior Court.

 (d) The Board shall not violate an applicant’s rights during the application and internship process for licensure as a funeral director in this State.

-Upon payment to the Board of a fee, established by the Division, and completion of an application on forms provided by the Board, the Board shall issue a limited license to a person, who is validly licensed as a funeral director by another state of the United States, its possessions, territory or the District of Columbia; provided, that a similar privilege is granted by that jurisdiction to Delaware licensed funeral directors.
-A limited license will allow the licensee to make a removal of a dead human body in this State; to return the body to another state or country; to return dead bodies from another state or country to this State for final disposition; to complete the family history portion of the death certificate; to sign the death certificate in the licensee’s capacity as a licensed funeral director; and to execute any other procedures necessary to arrange for the final disposition of a dead human body.
+Upon payment to the Board of a fee, established by the Division, and completion of an application on forms provided by the Board, the Board shall issue a limited license to a person who is validly licensed as a funeral director by another state of the United States, its possessions, territory, or the District of Columbia, provided that a similar privilege is granted by that jurisdiction to Delaware licensed funeral directors.
+A limited license will allow the licensee to make a removal of a dead human body in this State, return the body to another state or country, return dead bodies from another state or country to this State for final disposition, complete the family history portion of the death certificate, sign the death certificate in the licensee’s capacity as a licensed funeral director, and execute any other procedures necessary to arrange for the final disposition of a dead human body.

-(a) Upon payment of the appropriate fee and submission and acceptance of a written application on forms provided by the Board, the Board shall grant a license to each applicant who shall present proof of current licensure in good standing in another state, the District of Columbia or territory of the United States, whose standards for licensure are substantially similar to those of this State, as determined by the board, and who meets the following criteria:
+(a) Upon payment of the appropriate fee and submission and acceptance of a written application on forms provided by the Board, the Board shall grant a license to each applicant who presents proof of current licensure in good standing in another state, the District of Columbia, or territory of the United States, whose standards for licensure are substantially similar to those of this State, as determined by the Board, and who meets all of the following criteria:

 (2) The applicant has achieved a passing score on the exam required by § 3107(a)(3) of this title.

-(b) An applicant, who is licensed in a state whose standards are not substantially similar to those of this State, shall have practiced for at least 3 of the past 5 years in another jurisdiction; provided however, that the applicant meets all other qualifications for reciprocity in this section.
+(b) An applicant who is licensed in a state whose standards are not substantially similar to those of this State shall have practiced for at least 3 of the past 5 years in another jurisdiction, provided that the applicant meets all other qualifications for reciprocity in this section.